Bentley University Institutional Review Board Policies and Procedures

 The Vice President for Academic Affairs shall appoint one member to act as the chairperson.
 The chairperson shall appoint another committee member to act as chairperson in his or her absence.
 Guided by time limits established below, if the chairperson is not available to appoint another committee member to act as chairperson in his or her absence, the Vice President for Academic Affairs or other senior administrator in Academic Affairs shall appoint another committee member to act as the temporary chairperson.

-At all times, the committee shall consist of at least five individuals including (1) at least three members of the faculty from diverse disciplines, at least one of which whose primary concerns are in scientific area and at least one of which whose primary concerns are in a nonscientific area, (2) at least one member of the staff able to ascertain the acceptability of proposed research in terms of institutional commitments and regulations, applicable law and standards of professional conduct and practice, and (3) at least one member who is not otherwise affiliated with Bentley College and who is not part of the immediate family of a person affiliated with the College.
+At all times, the committee shall consist of at least five individuals including (1) at least three members of the faculty from diverse disciplines, at least one of which whose primary concerns are in scientific area and at least one of which whose primary concerns are in a nonscientific area, (2) at least one member of the staff able to ascertain the acceptability of proposed research in terms of institutional commitments and regulations, applicable law and standards of professional conduct and practice, and (3) at least one member who is not otherwise affiliated with Bentley University and who is not part of the immediate family of a person affiliated with the University.

 Bentley shall ensure that members of the IRB are extensively knowledgeable of the local research context and are sensitive to issues such as community attitudes.
 For projects involving special categories of individuals such as children, prisoners, pregnant women, or handicapped or disabled persons, consideration shall be given to including one or more individuals knowledgeable about and experienced in working with these subjects.
 Should Bentley employees begin on a regular basis to engage in research involving one of these vulnerable categories, consideration shall be given to including an individual on the IRB who is knowledgeable about and experienced in working with these subjects.